7oxicshadow/proton-standalone-script/README.md

 # proton-standalone-script

-Allows steam proton to be used without steam (Standalone)
+Allows steam proton to be launched without steam (Standalone) [Native steam does need to be installed for controller support, but will never be launched]

 All of my testing was done with Proton GE but in theory it should work with any Proton version.